Mainframe-Archive/switchboard/site/faq.md

 conflict.

-Lamson simplifies the mechanics of processing emails using a neat FSM/routing on the to field mechanism.
+Lamson simplifies the mechanics of processing emails using a neat FSM/routing on the `To` field mechanism.
 Switchboard provides interfaces for handling emails via IMAP as they arrive to multiple accounts.
 It is currently agnostic to how the emails should be processed, and Lamson provides a potential solution.